mattermost/docs/source/collaborate/make-calls.rst

 From Mattermost v7.7, if you're the host of a meeting, you can record the call, unless your system admin has :ref:`disabled the host's ability to do so <configure/plugins-configuration-settings:enable call recordings (beta)>`.

-Call recordings include audio, any screen sharing during the call, and `text captions <#add-captions-to-recorded-calls>`__, when enabled.
+Call recordings include audio, any screen sharing during the call, and text transcriptions, when :ref:`enabled <configure/plugins-configuration-settings:enable call transcriptions (experimental)>`.

 The default setting for a recording is 60 minutes, but your system admin may :ref:`change the recording duration <configure/plugins-configuration-settings:maximum call recording duration>` as needed.
 You'll receive a reminder 10 minutes before the recording limit is reached.
 If your call is going to continue beyond the recording limit, allow the first recording to complete, then start a new recording immediately after.

 When you stop recording, the recording file is posted in the call thread as an MP4 file attachment.
 It's available to all users in the channel both during the call, and after the call has ended.